 Our results indicate that highly effective principals raise the achievement of a typical student in their schools by between two and seven months of learning in a single school year; ineffective principals lower achievement by the same amount.
 These impacts are somewhat smaller than those associated with having a highly effective teacher.
 But teachers have a direct impact on only those students in their classroom; differences in principal quality affect all students in a given school.

 We also investigate one widely discussed mechanism through which principals affect student achievement: the management of teacher transitions.
 Importantly, because high teacher turnover can be associated with both improvement and decline in the quality of instruction, the amount of turnover on its own provides little insight into the wisdom of a principal's personnel decisions.
 We confirm, however, that teachers who leave schools with the most-successful principals are much more likely to have been among the less-effective teachers in their school than teachers leaving schools run by less-successful principals.

 The final component of our analysis considers the dynamics of the principal labor market, comparing the effectiveness of principals who move on to those who stay in their initial schools.
-Constrained by salary inertia and the historical absence of good performance measures, the principal labor market does not appear to weed out those principals who are least successful in raising student achievement.
-This is especially true in schools serving disadvantaged students.
-This is troubling, as the demands of leading such schools, including the need to attract and retain high-quality teachers despite less desirable working conditions, may amplify the importance of having an effective leader.
+Constrained by salary inertia and the historical absence of good performance measures, the principal labor market by GREGORY F. BRANCH, ERIC A. HANUSHEK, and STEVEN G. RIVKIN all students in a school.
+The overall impact from increasing principal quality exceeds the benefit from a comparable increase in the quality of a single teacher.